expand/collapse risk warning

 How do I choose between speculating and investing?

-When you’re trying to decide what kind of trader you wish to be, it’s important to note that you don’t have to actually choose between speculation and investment.
-In fact, both forms of trading can complement each other well.
+When you’re trying to decide what kind of trader you wish to be, it’s important to note that you don’t have to choose between speculation and investment.
+Both forms of trading can complement each other well.

-As an example, if a trader has shares in a company which has long been public but is now on a downward trend, they can speculate in order to cover the position.
+As an example, if a trader has shares in a company that has long been public but is now on a downward trend, they can speculate to cover the position.
 This can be achieved by using CFDs (Contracts for Difference) – derivative products with a price based on their underlying assets that allow trading in a bear market.

 • Speculation is high-risk and short-term, while investment focuses on long-term wealth accumulation.